 Popular Astronomy is the quarterly magazine of Britain’s Society for Popular Astronomy.
 Before 1981 the magazine was called Hermes, after the messenger of the gods.
-PA has an international reputation as one of the best, brightest and most informative astronomy publications and is enjoyed by around 3,000 people.
+PA has an international reputation as one of the best, brightest and most informative astronomy publications.
 If you’re thinking about contributing to PA, please read through some recent copies to get to know the kind of articles we like, their types and subject ranges.

 Your style of writing should be aimed at those who do not necessarily possess a specialised knowledge of astronomy.
 Many SPA members are beginners, new to astronomy and its myriad terms and jargon.
 When introducing difficult subjects, try to explain the principles involved as clearly and as simply as you can.